hlynch/Biometry2021/docs/Week-11-lab.md

 ## PhD-Masters       2.083333 -0.4291422  4.595809 0.119761
 ```

-Where are the confidence intervals coming from?
-We use the same basic procedure as in Week #4, we use the quantiles of the distribution to create upper and lower confidence intervals:
+**<span style="color: green;">Checkpoint #4: Where are the confidence intervals coming from?</span>** Hint: We use the same basic procedure as in Week #4, we use the quantiles of the distribution to create upper and lower confidence intervals:

 $$
 q_{a,DOF_{\text{within}}} \sim \frac{max(results)-min(results)}{\sqrt{MS_{within}*\frac{1}{12}}}